datacoves/docs/docs/how-tos/airflow/initial-setup.md

     **Git Sync**
     - **Provider** Select `Git`
     - **Git branch name** The branch airflow will monitor for changes.
 We suggest `airflow_development` for the development environment and `main` for the production environment.
     >[!NOTE]Be sure to create your `airflow_development` branch in your repo first or Airflow will fail to start.
+We recommend not separating airflow from your development.
+But you can separate them by having your airflow branch be its own repo and then give it its own [project](how-tos/datacoves/how_to_projects.md).

     **S3 Sync**
     - **Provider** Select `S3`